GhadeerGamal99/react-ts-alert-project/README.md

 This project demonstrates how to build a flexible alert system commonly used in real-world applications for notifications, warnings, errors, and success messages.

-The component supports multiple alert types, icons, and dynamic content while keeping the codebase clean and maintainable.
+The component supports multiple alert variants, icons, and dynamic content while keeping the codebase clean and maintainable.

 ---